Stored Grain Products Are Under Constant Threat From Pests

 Sprague recommends rice storage facilities adopt the following measures to reduce the risk and keep their inventory pest-free:

-Facilities need to take the necessary corrective actions – installing door sweeps, sealing cracks and crevices and installing screening that allow for air flow but that deter pests.
+- Take the necessary corrective actions – installing door sweeps, sealing cracks and crevices and installing screening that allow for air flow but that deter pests.

 September and October are prime harvest season for rice in the Sacramento Valley.
 Storage facilities push hard for fumigations to be performed before the stored rice is sent off to mills and processing plants.